 This girl.
 No moose is a match for her mad skills.

-Malala Yousoufzai combines this with Badass Bookworm and Badass Pacifist, being a 15-year-old Pakistani activist who publicly opposed the Taliban's ban on education.
+Malala Yousoufzai combines this with Plucky Girl, Badass Bookworm and Badass Pacifist, being a 15-year-old Pakistani activist who publically opposed the Taliban's ban on education.
 For her efforts, the Taliban had her shot in the head.
 She survived, fully recovered, and has declared her intention to continue pushing for reform, despite the very real danger of further fatally-intended retribution.